BlakeXYZ/Unreal-Engine-Tools/_auto_material_instancer/README.md

    - Create new Folder inside /All/Content named Python
    - Right click Python Folder and 'Show in Explorer'
-   - Drag and Drop Tool into /Python File Explorer directory
+   - Move Tool into /Python File Explorer directory
    - 'Import' 261 changes
    - 'No All' import options